Bill McColl: College football career

 McColl's Junior year at Stanford, 1950, proved to be a personal breakout season although one that was less successful for his team.
 In addition to his offensive end and defensive tackle rolls, McColl shared duty as the Indians' kicker, experiencing the agony of a missed 46-yard field goal try against the Cal Bears in the 1950 "Big Game" — a 60-minute battle which ended up a 7–7 deadlock.
 Despite high hopes, including a #7 ranking on the pre-season Associated Press Top 20 poll, Stanford remained mired in the middle of the Pacific Coast Conference with a record of 5–3–2 (2–2–2 in conference).
-McColl's own play had garnered national notice, however, and the big end was named to 7 of 8 NCAA-recognized All-American teams.
+McColl's own play had garnered national notice, however, and the big end was named to seven of eight NCAA-recognized All-American teams.

 Bill McColl became a two time All-American as a Senior at Stanford in 1951.
-He had bulked up still further going into his final collegiate campaign, tipping the scales at 225 pounds — massive for an end of his day.
+He had bulked up still further going into his final collegiate campaign, tipping the scales at 225 pounds (102 kg) — massive for an end of his day.
 McColl's place as a star of the Stanford team was solidified by the continued development of future NFL quarterback Gary Kerkorian, who had long since made McColl his number one receiving target.
 Expectations for the Indians were down, with a pre-season coaches' poll predicting a 4th-place finish in the 9 team Pacific Coast Conference.

 Barely slowed by a broken nose in pre-season practice, in September McColl scored a game-winning touchdown on a 28-yard option pass from halfback Harry Hugasian, en route to a 27–20 victory over the University of Oregon.
 An impressive win over the University of Michigan at Ann Arbor in front of more than 57,000 fans followed, with the Kerkorian-to-McColl combination reckoned to be the deciding factor in a 23–13 victory.
 McColl also garnered national attention for having contributed "impossible" catches in helping Stanford upset UCLA by a score of 21–7.

 McColl notched another key touchdown on October 27 against the University of Washington when he grabbed a 14-yard pass from Kerkorian on 4th down late in the first half.
-Through seven games — all victories for Stanford — McColl was responsible for catching 6 of the team's 7 TD passes, gaining 427 yards on 28 catches.
+Through seven games — all victories for Stanford — McColl was responsible for catching 6 of the team's seven TD passes, gaining 427 yards on 28 catches.

 For his collegiate career achievement, McColl was named to the College Football Hall of Fame in 1973.